 Based on the research trials mentioned above, the 100-80-100 model is a proposition that guarantees the worker’s average pay at 100% after providing 80% of their time in a commitment to deliver 100% of their productive output.
 If you come to think of it, workers would be able to get some time off and keep their pay while businesses can reduce costs in the form of utilities, turnover, and inefficiency.

-As much as it benefits both parties, it all lies in the willingness of the capitalist class to embrace shortened workweek for good.
+As much as it benefits both parties, it all lies in the willingness of the capitalist class to embrace a shortened workweek for good.
 It took more than a century of struggle and agitation from the labor movement to get to where we are right now – child labor laws, workplace safety laws, social security, and other social benefits we enjoy now.
 So the idea of this kind of change, no matter how promising, will take some time before it becomes the norm.

 Even with the rise of work-from-home and remote work in recent years, a huge bulk of the global workforce is still working way past the standard eight hours around the world.
 We often hear stories of people working to exhaustion and even, death in China, Japan, and South Korea.
 Most of the gig workers still have to dig deeper to earn a living and are often exploited by the system.
 In other words, there is still a long, winding, and rocky road to go.